Sachith-Piyathunga/2nd-Year-in-IIT/README.md

-# 2nd-Year-in-IIT
-A well-organized archive of my 2nd-year Computer Science studies at IIT – including lecture notes, assessments, exam resources, and personal study materials.
+# 📚 2nd Year in IIT – BSc (Hons) Computer Science

+Welcome to my repository of second-year Computer Science studies at the **University of Westminster** (delivered through **IIT, Sri Lanka**).
+This repository serves as a structured archive of my learning journey and includes coursework, project code, revision materials, and references.

+---